josephholler/Rpl-Ida/data/metadata/county_metadata.md

 - `Spatial Reference System`: NAD83 (CRS:4269)
 - `Temporal Coverage`: 2021
 - `Temporal Resolution`: NA
-- `Lineage`: This data was retrieved using a Census API, and the code is included in the study report.
+- `Lineage`: The first six variables were retrieved using a Census API, and the code is included in the study report.
+Tweet variables were derived from a combination of the Census and Twitter data (see Twitter_metadata.md).
 - `Distribution`: Census data is in the public domain.
 - `Constraints`: None
 - `Data Quality`: Margin of error is reported for population, but many values are missing.